Lord Chief Justice: School engagement

 The rule of law is fundamental to our British way of life.
 Every day, many thousands of judges make decisions which affect people’s lives, and their livelihoods.
-But. most people will have little idea of what goes on unless they find themselves in the system.
+However, most people will have little idea of what goes on inside the justice system.
+That is why for Lord Burnett, the Lord Chief Justice of England and Wales, it is so important that schools are supported in offering their students quality education about the work of the judiciary.

 “I want to make it easier for schools to help teach pupils about the justice system, and how it really works – I want to invite students to talk to us about our work.
 We already know that having a discussion with a real, live judge is very popular with school students.
 I want to make this opportunity available to all schools by asking them to consider inviting judges to visit and give them access to other resources that support their curriculum, and their careers conversations with students.